-- Certificate for Device Not Exported from the United States (CDNE)
+- Certificate to Foreign Government for Device Not Exported from the United States (CFG-NE)

 - CDRH Export Certificate Validation (CECV)

-- The facility that appears on the certificate is currently registered with FDA under section 510 of the FD&C Act.
+- Each establishment that appears on the certificate is currently registered under section 510 of the FD&C Act;

-- is the subject of a premarket notification under section 510(k) of the Federal Food, Drug, & Cosmetic Act (FD&C Act); or
+- is the subject of a premarket notification under section 510(k) of the FD&C Act; or

 - is the subject of an approved humanitarian device exemption under section 520(m) of the FD&C Act; or

-- has been granted De Novo request under section 513(f)(2) of the FD&C Act; or
+- has been granted De Novo classification request under section 513(f)(2) of the FD&C Act; or

 - was in commercial distribution before May 28,1976; or

-- Each device identified is not exported from the United States.
+- Each device is imported or offered for import into the United States;